Returning to Campus

 Association for the Advancement of Sustainability in Higher Education

 The Association for the Advancement of Sustainability in Higher Education (AASHE) is the leading association for the advancement of sustainability in higher education.
-Humber is an AASHE member, which provide access to sustainability-related best practices and strategies, tools, information and guidance.
+Humber is an AASHE member, which provides access to sustainability-related best practices and strategies, tools, information and guidance.
 Did you know?
 Humber's membership applies to everyone at Humber!
 If you are a student, staff or faculty, you can create an account using your Humber email for full access to AASHE member resources.
 Questions?
 Contact AASHE Member Relations.

 The Sustainability Tracking, Assessment & Rating System (STARS) is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance administered by AASHE.
 Humber reports to STARS every three years.
 In October 2019, Humber re-certified with STARS 2.2 and achieved a Gold rating.
 We have made great strides in campus sustainability since our first report in 2013.